Shuzukochan/DS1307-Driver-For-Raspberry-Pi/Readme.md

-# DS1307 Driver for Raspberry Pi
+# DS1307 Driver for Raspberry Pi 4

-This project provides a driver to work with the DS1307 RTC module on a Raspberry Pi.
+This project provides a driver to work with the DS1307 RTC module on a Raspberry Pi 4.

 The driver is compatible with Raspberry Pi OS 32-bit (Legacy).
 Below are the library setup and usage details.

 ---